-The TPS is the second largest occupational pension scheme in England and Wales (only the NHS scheme is bigger) with around 2 million members (active, deferred or pensioners).
-Membership is automatic unless a member decides to opt out.
+The TPS is the second largest occupational pension scheme in England and Wales (only the NHS scheme is bigger) with around two million members (active, deferred or pensioners).
+Membership is automatic unless a member decides to opt out and less than 1% of members choose to do so.